donaldkiplagat/Blog/README.md

 * Git and Github were used as my local and online repositories respectively.
 * Flask was used as the micro-framework
 * Heroku was used in deploying the live site
+* Gmail was used as the email sender

 ### Support and contact details